ayah-tatawi/a-reading-notes/read02b.md

 # Read: 02b - Revisions and the Cloud

 ## Version Control
-""is a system that allows you to revisit various versions of a file or set of files by recording changes""
+ **is a system that allows you to revisit various versions of a file or set of files by recording changes

-"Every single change applied to any file or directory is tracked by Git"
+*Every single change applied to any file or directory is tracked by Git"

 states